ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 * PHP might limit uploads.
 Check your php.ini.
 Managed web hosters might also have an option for that in their web console.
 * FreeBeeGee might limit uploads.
 Check your `api/data/server.json` to increase the limit.

-## How to permanently install snapshots
+## How do I permanently install snapshots?

-You can install any snapshot on your server.
-They are just `*.zip` files with pre-configured assets and table layouts.
+You can install any snapshot on your server, avoiding the need to upload it during room create.
+Snapshots are just `*.zip` files with pre-configured assets and table layouts.
 You can obtain a snapshot by downloading it from any room you have joined via the icon on the bottom left.

 * Rename the `*.zip` file to something meaningfull, e.g. `Dungeon.zip` or `Chess.zip`.
 Snapshot names must not have spaces.
 * Copy the renamed file into `.../api/data/snapshots/`.